VidyasagarMSC/Android-Dev-Stack/README.md

 # Android-Dev-Stack
-A Full stack of Frameworks, Libraries and Tools for Android Developers.
+A Full stack of Frameworks, Libraries, Tools and Tutorials for Android Developers.

 ## HTTP Libraries
 | Name | Description | Learn